Episode Five [Preview]

 “I’ll get fat when you get fat,” she yelled as Koba exited.

-Bits of bright twinkled on Stephenson Ridge.
-Once a mountain’s highest peak, Stephenson now contained cargo decks with shimmering tiers that appeared reflected in the bay’s rough water.
+Four massive docks stretched over the bay like silvery fingers, the pulsing lights of Entry Port Prime glowing beneath the choppy surf.
+Colorful lights twinkled on Stephenson Ridge.
+Once a mountain’s highest peak, it now contained cargo decks with shimmering tiers that cast a strange reflection upon the restless water.
 Along the skyline stood a pair of glowing high-rises, rydokular monstrosities that lorded over a bloom-community filled with bizaki stupid enough to live there on purpose.

 Raucous laughter peeled out under the pedestrian bridge.

-A group of muscled bruisers appeared, each clad in tight pants and colorful, big-collared shirts.
-Behind them lingered a uniformed Bakiprime with a familiar deep red architeuthid stained on her scalp.
+A group of muscled bruisers appeared, their pants tight and their big-collared shirts, colorful.
+Lingering after them came a uniformed Bakiprime with a deep red architeuthid stained on her scalp.

-Koba hadn’t seen the slate-colored Deltad Polvix in over fifteen years.
-The bruiser’s hide seemed darker with age, that or her signature red streaks had dulled.
-Intent on reacquainting, she moved toward the stairs, pausing when a stunning zaxir joined the bullish Polvix on the quay.
+Koba hadn’t seen the silvery-hued Deltad Polvix in over fifteen years, her signature red streaks now dulled with age.
+Intent on reacquainting, she moved toward the stairs, pausing when a stunning zaxir joined the bullish marix on the quay.

-Shuttle Pekada, a glass salamander with an oversized head, was the only way back to the mainland.
+The undersea ferry, a glass salamander with an oversized head, was the only civilian way back to the mainland.
 Unwilling to pay for such a quick trip, Koba distracted the boarding attendant, an aging bizak with some strong opinions on this year’s crop of BK Glides.

 Coligon’s smooth voice rang out on the overhead, estimating the arrival time to Pikalit, along with the Triad’s current weather conditions.
 Good-natured Coli felt like an old friend.
 At the Bizaki Academy of Citizenry, where she’d come of age, the lifeform’s voice had been ever-present in the classrooms, showers, and dorms; she’d even made herself available for talks when young Koba straddled the gape.

 The shuttle rocked as they rose out of the waters of the Ramx’atol.
-When the doors opened, everyone filed out into the motley-colored realm of the Dirtoxian Plateau Launch Center, a world drenched in vivid kaleidoscopes cast from the station’s irradiated glass ceiling.
+When the doors opened, everyone filed out into the motley-colored realm of the Dirtoxian Plateau Launch Center.
+The scored concrete floors were drenched in vivid kaleidoscopes cast from the station’s irradiated glass ceiling.

 Polvix sought out a specific cart and knocked on its backdoor.